Informations générales (source: ClinicalTrials.gov)

 - Incidental histologic finding of prostate cancer (T1a or T1b as per Tumor Node

-Metastasis (TNM) staging system) or prostate cancer that has been treated with
+Metastasis [TNM] staging system) or prostate cancer.

-25. Presence or history of CNS or meningeal involvement by lymphoma.
+26. Presence or history of CNS or meningeal involvement by lymphoma.

-26. Pregnant, planning to become pregnant or lactating WOCBP.
+27. Pregnant, planning to become pregnant or lactating WOCBP.

-27. Any significant medical conditions, including the presence of laboratory abnormality
+28. Any significant medical conditions, including the presence of laboratory abnormality

 or psychiatric illness which places the patient at unacceptable risk if he/she were